galenscovell/Javascript-Snake/README.md

 # Javascript-Snake

-(Currently in-progress)

-Classic game of Snake with some original tidbits thrown in for good measure.
+Classic game of Snake with some additional tidbits thrown in for good measure.

 * Dynamic board creation based on window size
+* Updating score
-* Scoreboard
+* Obstacles to avoid
-* Power-ups
+* Powerups (soon)

 LIVE DEMO: [http://galenscovell.github.io/Javascript-Snake]